Skip to main content

 🏆 Most Innovative Language App

-How To Say Sorry In Spanish
+Common Ways to Say Sorry In Spanish for Every Situation

 Lo siento is not as commonly used when you're simply excusing yourself for a minor inconvenience, but you'll occasionally hear people use it in those contexts as well.
 Here are a few examples of how it's used in a sentence.